tanle8/tsa-gecco-challenge/project_requirement.md

 After each modeling approach, you need to:

-1. visualize anomalies: correct anomalies (labels) in green and predicted anomalies in red
+1. Visualize anomalies: correct anomalies (labels) in green and predicted anomalies in red
 2. Analyse the model errors:
     - Why some data points were classified as anomalies while they are not (False positives)?
     - Why some data points were not classified as anomalies while they are (False negatives)?